openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 “Software Package”) is subject to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf) for the Software Package, which may also include notices, disclaimers, or license terms for third party or open source software included in or with the Software Package, and your use indicates your acceptance of all such terms.
 Please refer to the “third-party-programs.txt” or other similarly-named text file included with the Software Package for additional details.

+>Intel is committed to the respect of human rights and avoiding complicity in human rights abuses, a policy reflected in the [Intel Global Human Rights Principles](https://www.intel.com/content/www/us/en/policy/policy-human-rights.html).
+Accordingly, by accessing the Intel material on this platform you agree that you will not use the material in a product or application that causes or contributes to a violation of an internationally recognized human right.

 ## Introduction

 OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and solutions that solve a variety of tasks including emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and many others.
 Based on latest generations of artificial neural networks, including Convolutional Neural Networks (CNNs), recurrent and attention-based networks, the toolkit extends computer vision and non-vision workloads across Intel® hardware, maximizing performance.
 It accelerates applications with high-performance, AI and deep learning inference deployed from edge to cloud.